c-dilks/clas12-env/README.md

 This is a [modulefile](https://modules.sourceforge.net/)-based environment setup for CLAS12 software.
 The main branch is deployed on CVMFS for running software at JLab, on the Open Science Grid, or on any supported operating system with CVMFS access.

 Note:
+- This is *not* a build system!
+If builds for a given operating system or compiler are not installed, these modulefiles will only print a warning (*and Java components should still work*).
 - The modulefiles and software builds for GEANT4 used in this environment are [documented separately](https://geant4.jlab.org/node/1) and can be used independently.
-- The shell "setup" files here are deprecated and only for backward compatibility with previous CLAS12 environment setups.
+- *The shell "setup.\*sh" files are deprecated and will be removed by 2025*.
+They are only for temporary, backward compatibility.
-- This is *not* a build system!
-If builds for a given operating system or compiler are not installed, these modulefiles will only print a warning (e.g., Java components should still work).

 ## Quick Start